Call/WhatsAppText +1 (302) 613-4617

 Berklee Online also draws a global student body of ESL learners writing academic papers in English as a second or third language.
 Our editing and proofreading service addresses both language-level support and music-specific academic register for international students enrolled in every Berklee program.

-Berklee’s Canvas discussion posts are graded scholarly submissions—not casual music forums.
-Initial posts require a clear analytical position on a musical or industry topic, cited evidence (score excerpts, peer-reviewed musicology, or industry data), and substantive peer responses that extend the argument.
-Our discussion post service addresses every rubric criterion.
+Initial posts require analytical position, cited evidence (score excerpts, peer-reviewed musicology, or industry data), and substantive peer responses.
+Our discussion post service covers every rubric criterion.

-Berklee’s music history, musicology, and humanities courses use Chicago 17th edition (footnote or Author-Date).
-Music business, music therapy, and education programs use APA 7th edition.
-Applying the wrong format costs you formatting marks regardless of the quality of your musical analysis.
-Our tutors verify the correct citation standard for your specific course before every submission.
+Music history and musicology: Chicago 17th edition.
+Music business, therapy, and education: APA 7th edition.
+Our tutors verify the correct standard for your specific course before every submission.

 Academic Integrity

-Our service functions as tutoring and consultation—your ideas, musical knowledge, and academic work remain yours.
-We clarify scholarly writing conventions, model music-specific academic argument, assist with citation formatting, and provide expert feedback.
-Read our academic integrity policy.
+Your musical knowledge and academic work remain yours.
+We clarify scholarly conventions, model music-specific argument, assist with citation formatting, and provide expert feedback.
+See our academic integrity policy.

 Program Breadth

-From MPRO 1121 (Music Production) to MBIZ 1101 (Music Business) to MTHPY 350 (Music Therapy) to MHIST 1101 (Music History)—our tutors cover every Berklee Online program across all academic levels, from certificate courses through graduate degrees.
+From MPRO 1121 to MBIZ 1101 to MTHPY 350 to MHIST 1101 — our tutors cover every Berklee Online program across all academic levels, from certificate courses through graduate degrees.

 Academic Support Services for Berklee Online Students